Maryland Eviction Notice Templates (4)

 Step 4 – Serve Summons on Tenant

-Each eviction complaint includes a summons that will need to be served on the tenant.
-The summons will notify the tenant of the hearing date and provide instructions about how they can defend their case.
+Each eviction complaint includes a summons that must be served on the tenant.
+The summons will notify the tenant of the hearing date and provide instructions about how to defend their case.
 After filing the complaint, the landlord must arrange for the sheriff or a constable to serve the summons on the tenant (a service fee will be required).

 Step 5 – Eviction Hearing